shepuk/Project2-Match3-Game/README.md

 ## User Experience (UX)

 -   ### Target Audience
     - The target audience for this app is broad, and can be enjoyed by all ages.
-Initially the website is designed for desktop users, as the game functionality requires more time to make compatible with mobile devices.
+Initially the website is designed for desktop users, but some research allowed me to corporate controls for mobile devices.
+As Match-3 games are so popular on mobile, this allows a far greater reach for my target audience.
 -   ### User journey
     - A typical user journey should involve reading the rules starting the game, then playing 1 or more rounds of Crate Match.
     - Additionally, users may want to learn more about the creator or get in touch via the contact page.